Receding Gums vs Healthy Gums: See the Differences with Images

 How to Stop Further Damage

-To prevent further damage, it’s important to address the two main triggers: plaque buildup and trauma.
+To prevent further damage, it’s important to address the two main triggers: plaque-induced gum disease and trauma.

 Plaque buildup is the main culprit behind gum disease.
-The only way to beat it is through regular oral hygiene.
+The only way to beat it is through professional cleaning and regular oral hygiene.

 • Brush regularly: Use a soft-bristled toothbrush and brush twice a day with fluoride toothpaste.